erszcz/docsh/notes.md

     in documentation free text,
     in case of `equiv` with regular Markdown links

--   [Docs] `deprecated`, `since` - might be useful for tools or just informal purposes
+-   `deprecated`, `since` - might be useful for tools or just informal purposes;
+    `deprecated` is redundant with xref attributes;
+    `since` can easily be placed in doc free text

 -   `docfile`, `headerfile` - processing directives, irrelevant for `Docs` chunk content

--   [Docs] `hidden` vs `private` - `hidden` completely removes an item from the documentation (like `@doc false` in Elixir), but the item can still be exported, `private` items are only listed in the documentation when a specifc flag is passed at doc build time
+-   [Docs] `hidden` vs `private` - `hidden` completely removes an item from the documentation (like `@doc false` in Elixir), but the item can still be exported, `private` items are only listed in the documentation when a specifc flag is passed at doc build time;
+    this should just drive whether a documentation entry is generated/present at all, not get stored into the entry itself

 -   [Docs] `param`, `returns`, `spec`, `type` - redundant with `-spec` and `-type` attributes, textual `param` or `returns` description can be easily put into documentation free text;